fortio/terminal/README.md

     	If your terminal supports color, this will load image in (216) colors instead of monochrome (default true) -gray
     	Convert the image to grayscale
-  -i string
-        Just show the image, no FPS test (hit any key to exit) -image string
+  -i	Arguments are now images files to show, no FPS test (hit any key to continue) -image string
     	Image file to display in monochrome in the background instead of the default one -nobox